iscmueh/website/content/english/members/dr-chamunkoo.md

 course: "Senior Lecturer"
 position: ""
 # biograph
 bio: "Prof. Chamun Koo is a Dean of the School of Urban Environment Engineering, Handong Global University.
 He is a director of East-Sea Rim Research Institute of Economy and Culture.
-He also teachs at the Graduate School of International Development and Entreprenuership."
+He also teaches at the Graduate School of International Development and Entreprenuership."
 # interest
 interest: ["Urban And Regional Planning","Housing Policies","Environment Polices","Industrial Polices"]
 # contact info